Advice > Software engineering

 1. How would you design a social media app?

-For this question you'll typically be asked to design a specific app, such as Twitter, Instagram, etc. For this example, we’ll assume the interviewer asked you to design Twitter.
+For this question, you'll typically be asked to design a specific app, such as YouTube, Instagram, etc. For this example, we’ll assume the interviewer asked you to design Twitter, or X.com as it now is.
 Here are some considerations for answering this question:

 Ask clarifying questions